Ready to Consult a GI Physician?Find a Provider

 An esophageal motility study to understand problems

 If you or a loved one is experiencing symptoms such as difficulty swallowing, chest pain, or regurgitation, then an esophageal motility study can help your physician better understand the problem and how to diagnose and treat it.
 In order to find a physician to perform this valuable test, you can contact your local GI Alliance.
-As the nation's largest physician-led network of gastroenterologists, we pride ourselves on having a patient-first mentality that enables us to provide the highest clinical standards.
+As the nation's leading physician-led network of gastroenterologists, we pride ourselves on having a patient-first mentality that enables us to provide the highest clinical standards.
 For more information about this and other diagnostic tests, contact your local GI Alliance.